A sebaceous cyst is typically benign. But you may choose to have a doctor remove it for cosmetic reasons.

 Small cysts are typically not painful.
 Large cysts can range from uncomfortable to considerably painful.
 Large cysts on the face and neck may cause pressure and pain.

-A sebaceous cyst is considered unusual— and possibly cancerous — if it has:
+A sebaceous cyst is considered atypical — and possibly cancerous — if it has the following characteristics:

-- a diameter that is larger than five centimeters
+- a diameter that’s larger than 5 centimeters

 - a fast rate of reoccurrence after being removed